 Try to be as realistic as possible.
 Avoid sugar-coating your activities or underestimating your past efforts.

-This file should contain all the positive feedback that you received, emails of appraisal, your successful tasks, etc. So, if you don’t have such a document, start working on it today.
+This file should contain all the positive feedback that you received, emails of review, your successful tasks, etc.

-Besides, you can ask your manager or supervisor whether this self-performance review should hold any analytics.
-If so, then try to be as specific as you can when writing about your accomplishments.
-For example, note that you’ve managed to sign contracts with 10 new clients, which is a 20% increase compared to the previous period.
+Try to be as specific as you can when writing about your accomplishments.
+For example, if you’re in sales, note that you’ve managed to sign contracts with 10 new clients, which is a 20% increase compared to the previous period.

 Nevertheless, including all the challenges you’ve had over the last few months is also important.
 Be sure to explain why particular tasks were more demanding for you, so that your manager can help you resolve these issues in the future.

-To show your proactivity, incorporate your future goals in your review.
-But, try to be rational and include only goals that are possible to achieve, depending on your position within the company, your skills, and experience.
+To show your proactivity, include your future goals in your review.
+But, include only goals that are possible to achieve, depending on your position, skills, and experience.

 In addition, if there’s any way your manager can help you enhance your skills and gain new knowledge, don’t be afraid to ask.
 It can be a training session, a conference, or an online workshop dedicated to the topic you’re interested in.